reagul/VS7k8s-Nested-Lab-Deployment/HAAS-Build-Works.md

 ### Customize these to your DC Settings :o:
 #### General Deployment Configuration for Nested ESXi, VCSA & NSX VMs

+!!
+Using a Windows Router / Dns server in one box saves IP.

 - $VMDatacenter = "DC242" :small_red_triangle:
 - $VMCluster = "cluster242" :small_red_triangle: